Wicker Man (roller coaster): Promotion

 On 16 March 2016, the park's "Towers Loving Care" Twitter account shared an image of construction fences surrounding its defunct attraction, The Flume.
 A sign was posted that read "SW8: Ground-Breaking New Ride Development", where SW8 was the shorthand for Secret Weapon 8.
 As the park has traditionally done in the past, they used a codename beginning with "Secret Weapon" followed by a number to refer to major projects under construction.
 A video was released on the ride's website in August 2017 and on YouTube detailing the park's previous Secret Weapon rides.

-Several days following the video's release, signs around the construction site were updated with a phrase written in runic alphabet translating to "Be Chosen".
+Several days following the video's release, signs around the construction site were updated with a phrase written in runic alphabet transliterating to "Be Chosen".
 The same phrase was burnt onto nearby wooden fences adjacent to some of the signs.
 The ride's potential name and logo was leaked by a website on 25 August 2017, discovered through a trademark filing by Alton Towers.
 A second video was released on 27 August 2017 featuring two hosts discussing past "Secret Weapon" rides in a large room filled with references to other rides in the park.
 The video included hidden messages designed to help decode the runic phrase that had been created for the ride.

 During Scarefest at Alton Towers in 2017, the park debuted a new scare attraction called "The Welcoming: Be Chosen".
 It was described as a prequel to SW8, and its theme was centered around a cult village.
 A third video was released on 27 October 2017.
 Approximately halfway through, the video is interrupted by words written in the runic language:

 Wicker Man's official name and logo were confirmed in a press release on 8 January 2018.
 Along with its spring opening date, it was revealed that the ride would be the world's first roller coaster to fuse wood with fire.
 On the same day, a promotion featured Wicker Man's logo being projected on the London Eye.
 Artwork to promote the ride was created by Kyle Lambert, with Hollywood-style illustrations of the ride passing through a flaming wicker man effigy.

+Characteristics

+Statistics

+Wicker Man is the tallest roller coaster at Alton Towers, standing 22 m above the ground; 6 feet taller than Galactica, which stands at 20 m.
+The ride reaches a top speed of 70.2 km/h.